nymea/nymea-plugins/awattar/README.md

-This plugin allows to receive the current energy market price from the \l{https://www.awattar.com/}{aWATTar GmbH}.
+This plugin allows to receive the current energy market price from the [aWATTar GmbH](https://www.awattar.com/).
 In order to use this plugin you need to enter the access token from your energy provider.
 You can find more information about you accesstoken [here](https://www.awattar.com/api-unser-datenfeed).